wayupuk/Spare/fastapi_docker_webapp/README.md

 # Great Reminder
   The fall of accuracy occured from a testset that is less than we expect and need to test and data is not in a realword situation enough so the accuracy will be falling aprat when test on production in this case 89 -> 43 acc.
+  Accuracy will be depended on datatype and model type and model size.
+Speed will be depended on comupute unit (GPU)

   Language model , TTS , ASR still lack of speed when test run due to the compute in lack.

   if you want to conitnue in this project please update a comput unit , plans and data first and every thing can keep continue easier